HimbeerserverDE/www/htdocs/guide/kppp.md

 and data transmission and reception.

-Due to its complexity the kernel interfacing is handled by C bindings which is seemingly safely wrapped by Rust code.
+Due to its complexity the kernel interfacing is handled by C bindings which are seemingly safely wrapped by Rust code.
 Since we want to know how the kernel interface works we're going to look at the C code.